Amazing Heroes: Publication history

 Fantagraphics decided to publish Amazing Heroes as another income stream to supplement The Comics Journal.
 As long-time Fantagraphics co-publisher Kim Thompson put it: "If you want to look at it cynically, we set out to steal The Comic Reader's cheese.
 Which we did."

 Amazing Heroes' first editor was Fantagraphics' head of promotion and circulation, Michael Catron.
 His inability to meet deadlines led to his being replaced after issue #6 by Comics Journal editor Kim Thompson.

-The magazine was initially published under the Fantagraphics imprint Zam, Inc., through issue #6.
-Beginning with #7, the publishing imprint became Redbeard, Inc. It remained under Redbeard through at least issue #61, but by issue #68 was being published directly by Fantagraphics Books, Inc.
+The magazine was initially published under the Fantagraphics imprint Zam Inc., through issue #6.
+Beginning with #7, the publishing imprint became Redbeard Inc. It remained under Redbeard through at least issue #61, but by issue #68 was being published directly by Fantagraphics Books, Inc.

 The magazine began as a monthly, then appeared twice a month for many years, and then went monthly again beginning in 1989.
 The magazine ran for 204 issues, folding with its July 1992 issue.
-It also released a number of special issues.
-The final issue was released as a double number, issue #203/204.
+The final issue was released as a flip book, with issue #203 on the front and issue #204 inverted on the back.
+It also released a number of special issues, such as Amazing Heroes Preview Special #1–5, 10, & 11 (1985–1990), Amazing Heroes Swimsuit Special #1–5 (1990–1993), and The Best of Amazing Heroes Swimsuit Special (1993).

 In February 1993, Fantagraphics announced that the publisher Personality Comics had bought the rights to Amazing Heroes, and planned to revive the magazine.
 Nothing came of it, however, as Personality itself folded later that year, and by 1994 the rights had reverted back to Fantagraphics.

 Format and content

 Amazing Heroes' first 13 issues were magazine-sized, while the rest were comic book-sized.

 The regular content included industry news, comics creator interviews, histories of comic book characters and reviews.
 Features included Hero Histories of various characters/features, previews of upcoming series, and letters page.
 Other regular features were a column called "Doc's Bookshelf" by Dwight Decker (which ran from 1987–1989), and a question-and-answer feature called "Information Center", which ran from 1986–1989.

-There were regular special editions for previews of upcoming comics, and "swimsuit editions" in which various comics artists drew pin-ups of characters in bikinis and similar beach apparel.
-The Amazing Heroes Preview Special appeared twice a year (beginning with the Summer 1985 issue), presenting previews of all comics slated to appear over the next six months.
-These were extra-sized issues, and were often square-bound.
-Many issues of the AHPS also contained joke entries.
-The editors fluctuated between publishing these as separately numbered specials and special issues of the regular series itself.
+There were regular special editions presenting previews of all comics slated to appear over the next six months, with Amazing Heroes Preview Special appearing twice a year, beginning with the Summer 1985 issue #1.
+These were extra-sized issues (often square-bound), and many issues also contained joke entries.
+The editors fluctuated between publishing these as separately numbered specials and special issues of the regular series itself, with issues #133, 145, 157, and 170 of the regular series (released in 1988 and 1989) taking the place of specials six through nine.

-The Amazing Heroes Swimsuit Special debuted with a June 1990 edition.